BitGnat/dmt-bitcoin/README.md

 > This repository contains a link to the original **dmt-bitcoin ordinal**, permanently inscribed on the Bitcoin blockchain.
 It serves as the **canonical on-chain software and generative template** for the entire collection of **dmt-bitcoins** (e.g., dmt-bitcoin-1, dmt-bitcoin-2, etc.).

-> The contents of this repository and the on-chain ordinal are intended **only for personal use** and **non-commercial display of the original tokens**.
+> The contents of this repository and the on-chain ordinal are intended **only for personal use** and **non-commercial display of the dmt-bitcoin collections generated from the original tokens**.
 Derivative collections or recreations based on the source code or generative structure are **strictly prohibited**.

 ✅ **Permitted**: